-When the PC Host access the FIFO of the HT82M9AE/ HT82M9AA, the corresponding request bit of the USR is set, and a USB interrupt is triggered.
+When the PC Host access the FIFO, the corresponding request bit of the USR is set, and a USB interrupt is triggered.
 So user can easily decide which FIFO is accessed.
 When the interrupt has been served, the corresponding bit should be cleared by firmware.
-When the HT82M9AE/HT82M9AA receives a USB Suspend signal from the Host PC, the suspend line (bit0 of the USC) of the HT82M9AE/HT82M9AA is set and a USB interrupt is also triggered.
+When the device receives a USB Suspend signal from the Host PC, the suspend line (bit0 of the USC) is set and a USB interrupt is also triggered.